collinlanie12/password-generator/README.md

 > <ins>SO THAT</ins> I can create a strong password that provides greater security

 ## Task To Be Completed:
+- [x] Create arrays to hold characters to be used in password creation.
 - [ ] Complete action of button being pressed and password being generated.
 - [ ] Create series of prompts for a password criteria for user to choose.
 - [ ] Create user accessibility to choose which criteria to include in their password.